Tolerance/Tolerance/docs/operation-runners.rst

 BufferedOperationRunner
 -----------------------

-This runner will try to run the operations but if one fail, then it'll buffer it and then will try to run it before the operation you'll add an other time.
+This runner will buffer failed operations and try to re-run them before any newly scheduled operations.

 .. code-block:: php